kellyjonbrazil/jc/README.md

 ```
 COMMAND | jc [OPTIONS] PARSER
 ```
-or using the "magic" syntax
+Alternatively, the "magic" syntax can be used by prepending `jc` to the command to be converted.
+Options can be passed to `jc` immediately before the command is given.
 ```
 jc [OPTIONS] COMMAND
 ```
 The JSON output can be compact (default) or pretty formatted with the `-p` option.

 ### Parsers